 In this model, a prototype is built and developed to act, feel, and behave like an early approximation of a final software solution.
 An ideal prototype displays the expected functionality of a product under development and is frequently used to demonstrate to customers who may not have specific project requirements how the software can look and function.
 Usually, a prototype is reworked and refined until it reaches an acceptability stage from which a finalized solution can be developed.

 The incremental development model involves the design, implementation and incremental testing of a software product until the product is finished.
 The software product is not considered finished until it meets all of the functional and technical requirements that were initially delimited.
 Incremental development can sometimes be based on a hybrid model successfully combining elements from for example a waterfall/prototyping methodologies.

 Rapid application development (RAD)

 It is an adaptive approach that puts less emphasis on planning and more emphasis on an adaptive process.
 This model guarantees that all information is shared among stakeholders and project teams, ensuring the consistency and quality of deliverables.
 Often, prototypes are used in RAD to substitute design specifications.
 RAD is considered one of the most popular SDLC models for software that is driven by user interface requirements.
 From its origin, RAD was created as a response to the plan-driven Waterfall methodology that designs and builds things almost as structured as done with a building.
 RAD is all about fast prototyping and iterative delivery that falls into the parental category of Agile.

 SDLC methodologies are here to stay and evolve.
 These systematic solutions to the challenge of developing software are a great starting point for developers who embark upon the valuable task of creating a software application solution.

-Whether you are an advocate of a specific methodology or solution, it is important to recognize the inherent value and importance of selecting the right methodology for your software project.
-At Svitla Systems, we have an outstanding team of dedicated professionals who are skilled, highly-specialized, and experts in helping design, build and deploy software solutions that are successful for your needs.
+At Svitla Systems, we have an outstanding team of dedicated developers, testers, and project managers who are skilled, highly-specialized, and experts in helping design, build and deploy software solutions that are successful for your needs.
 We have the right, custom-made solution to your SDLC projects.